Chile's Codelco plans up to US$1B debt issue in 2019 to fund overhaul of mines

 * Peabody Energy Corp. declared force majeure on its North Goonyella coking coal operation Oct.
 9 due to elevated gas levels at the mine site, market sources told S&P Global Platts.

-* Fertoz Ltd. secured a 100,000-tonne stockpile of phosphate rock located close to its Butte, Mont., operations.
+* Fertoz Ltd. secured a 100,000-tonne stockpile of phosphate rock located near its Butte, Mont., operations.

 * MGX Minerals Inc. secured a definitive option deal to acquire a 50% stake in Chilean Lithium Salars SpA, after signing a memorandum of understanding in early August.
 Chilean Lithium Salars holds a 100% interest in three lithium-prospective projects in Chile.